genderkit/genderkit/_articles/counselling.md

 ### Where can I learn more?

-You can read more about counselling on [the NHS Choices website](http://www.nhs.uk/conditions/Counselling/Pages/Introduction.aspx).
+You can read more about counselling on [the NHS website](http://www.nhs.uk/conditions/Counselling/Pages/Introduction.aspx).

 ### How much will it cost?